zackdotcomputer/rachel-sheppard-website/content/research/index.md

       and geological indicators through time  can inform our understanding of water conditions in Lake Gale.
     image: /img/gale-chemostrat.jpg
-    title: CHEMOSTRATIGRAPHY OF GALE CRATER
+    title: Chemostratigraphy of Gale Crater
   - dates: 2018-2020
     description: >-
       Using CRISM images processed using a new technique by our coauthors, we